 Two massive art museums sit on top of this land – the Kunsthistorisches Museum (Fine Arts Museum) and the Naturhistorisches Museum (Museum of Natural History).

 The Fine Arts Museum features Greek, Roman, and Egyptian collections.
 Furthermore, the Museum of Natural History holds the most extensive collection of meteorites, animal, and dinosaur displays.
 This museum also includes the famous prehistoric curvy figure ”Venus of Willendorf” found between 28,000 and 25,000 BCE.

 Since 1833, this institution has held two chambers of the Austrian Parliament – the National and Federal Councils.
 Both councils conduct their political sessions here.

 The Parliament building is known for its ancient Greek architecture and goddess Athena at the top of the central fountain.
 The Viennese joke that Athena’s back is turned away from the parliament because she is disgusted by the political fighting.

 5. Rathaus – Vienna’s City Hall

-At the northern end of the park is the Empress Elizabeth Monument while at the southern end is Franz Grillparzer Monument featuring the Austrian writer thinking while holding a book.
+At the northern end of the park is the Empress Elizabeth Monument, while at the southern end is Franz Grillparzer Monument featuring the Austrian writer thinking while holding a book.

-Heldenplatz (Heroes Square) is a large public square in front of the Austrian National Library, an incredible large public library and monument with 4 museums and 7.4 million items in its collections.
-Behind the library is Burggarten, another imperial garden with a statue of Mozart, a butterfly house and palm house.
+Two equestrian statues sit on the plaza, in front of the Austrian National Library – a vast public library and monument with four museums and 7.4 million items in its collections.
+Behind the library is Burggarten, another imperial garden that includes a statue of Mozart, a butterfly house, and a palm tree house.

-Within the circular area there is St. Michael’s Church from 1792, which is one of the oldest churches in Vienna and one of the few remaining Romanesque buildings.
+Within the circular area, there is St. Michael’s Church from 1792, which is one of the oldest churches in Vienna and one of the few remaining Romanesque buildings.
 It is dedicated to the Archangel Michael.